 Where do I begin with Ms. Audrey Hepburn?
 Class personified, and a role model to all women and an ideal woman to all men.
-A veteran of over 30 movies Audrey Hepburn is the quinessential classic Hollywood figure.
-In order to properly get a sense of who Audrey was, I’ll pick a few of her movies to get a complete understanding of why she’s so revered as not only a fashion icon, but also as a tremendous actress.
+A veteran of over 30 movies Audrey Hepburn is the quintessential classic Hollywood figure.
+In order to properly get a sense of who Audrey was, I’ll pick a few of her movies to get a complete understanding of why she’s so revered as not only a fashion icon but also as a tremendous actress.

 Roman Holiday (1953)

 Roman Holiday is one of my favorite movies.

 If I’m ever introducing someone to classic films, this is the movie I make sure to put on the top of my list.
 I mean, how could someone be disappointed when they’re watching Audrey Hepburn and Gregory Peck frolic through Rome?
 Directed by William Wyler, Roman Holiday tells the story of Princess Ann and her struggles with feeling increasingly isolated in her royal life.

 While on a scheduled trip to Rome, she decides to neglect her royal duties and escape the embassy that she’s staying at.
 The only problem is, her family gave her a sleeping pill to help ease her ‘anxieties.’
 This causes her to sleepwalk throughout the city of Rome and eventually into the arms (and apartment) of journalist Joe Bradley, played by Gregory Peck.